maxlit/dumbcoin/README.md

 ### SHA-256

-My pure Python SHA-256 implementation closely following the [NIST FIPS 180-4](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) spec, in `cryptos/sha256.py`.
+repo's pure Python SHA-256 implementation closely following the [NIST FIPS 180-4](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) spec, in `cryptos/sha256.py`.
 Since this is a from scratch pure Python implementation it is slow and obviously not to be used anywhere except for educational purposes.
 Example usage:

 ```bash
 $ echo "some test file lol" > testfile.txt